Azure/Industrial-IoT/docs/opc-publisher/directmethods.md

 - GetDiagnosticInfo_V1
 - AddOrUpdateEndpoints_V1

+The corresponding REST API of OPC Publisher 2.9 (with same operation names and [type definitions](./definitions.md)) is documented [here](./api.md).
+In addition to calling the API through HTTP REST calls (Preview) you can call the configuration API through MQTT v5 (Preview) in OPC Publisher 2.9.

-If you need to migrate your application from OPC Publisher 2.5.x to OPC Publisher 2.8.2 or later, we provide the needed information in a [separate document](./publisher-migrationpath.md).
+If you need to migrate your application from OPC Publisher 2.5.x to OPC Publisher 2.8.2 or later, we provide the needed information in a [separate document](./migrationpath.md).

 ## Terminology

 The definitions of the important terms used are described below:

 - __DataSet__ is a group of nodes within one OPC UA server, publishing of data value changes of those nodes is done with the same publishing interval.

 - __DataSetWriter__ has one DataSet and contains all information to establish a connection to an OPC UA server.

 - __DatSetWriterGroup__ is used to group several DataSetWriter's for a specific OPC UA server.

 Below we will dicuss which attributes of payload schema will define a DatSetWriterGroup and DataSetWriter.